Opposition in Kyrgyzstan claim power after storming government buildings

 One person was killed and 590 wounded in unrest overnight, the government said.
 The opposition said it had freed Almazbek Atambayev, a former president jailed on corruption charges, and was already discussing the line-up of a provisional government.

-It was not clear what role, if any, Atambayev would receive, and Jeenbekov, the sitting president, showed no immediate signs of relinquishing power.
+It was not clear what role, if any, Atambayev would receive, and Jeenbekov, the sitting president, showed no immediate signs of relinquishing power, although the central election commission was reported to have annuled the results of the Oct.
+4 election.

+Local news website 24.kg said the commission took the decision at a meeting held after the storming of the government headquarters.

+Several opposition politicians urged the outgoing parliament to install a provisional cabinet in order to legitimise a transfer of power.

 Kyrgyzstan borders China and is a close ally of Russia and has long been a platform for geopolitical competition between Moscow, Washington and Beijing.
 It has a history of political volatility -- two of its presidents have been toppled by revolts in the past 15 years.